Richard Strauss: Metamorphosen and end of the war

-Final years and death (1942–1949)
+"Indian Summer", final years and death (1942–1949)

-The metaphor "Indian summer" has been used by journalists, biographers, and music critics, notably Norman Del Mar in 1964 to describe Strauss's late creative upsurge from 1942 to the end of his life.
-The events of World War II seemed to bring the composer —who had grown old, tired, and a little jaded — into focus.
-The major works of the last years of Strauss's life, written in his late 70s and 80s, include, among others, his Horn Concerto No. 2, Metamorphosen, his Oboe Concerto, his Duet Concertino for clarinet and bassoon, and his Four Last Songs.
+The metaphor "Indian summer" has been used by journalists, biographers, and music critics, notably Norman Del Mar in 1964, to describe Strauss's late creative upsurge from 1942 to the end of his life.
+The events of World War II seemed to bring the composer – who had grown old, tired, and a little jaded – into focus.
+The major works of the last years of Strauss's life, written in his late 70s and 80s, include, among others, his Horn Concerto No. 2, Metamorphosen, his Oboe Concerto, his Duet concertino for clarinet and bassoon, and his Four Last Songs.

+In June 1945, after finishing Metamorphosen, Strauss completed his Sonatina No 2 in E-flat major ("Fröhliche Werkstatt") for 16 wind instruments, which he had begun in early 1944; at the end of the score he wrote "To the Manes of the divine Mozart at the end of a life full of thankfulness".

-Like most Germans, Strauss's bank accounts were frozen, and many of his assets seized by American forces.
-Now elderly and with very few resources remaining, Strauss and his wife left Germany for Switzerland in October 1945 where they settled in a hotel just outside Zürich.
+Like those of most Germans, Strauss's bank accounts were frozen, and many of his assets seized by American forces.
+Now elderly and with very few resources left, Strauss and his wife left Germany for Switzerland in October 1945 where they settled in a hotel outside Zurich, and later at the Montreux Palace hotel in Montreux.
 There they met the Swiss music critic Willy Schuh, who became Strauss's biographer.
 Short of money, in 1947 Strauss embarked on his last international tour, a three-week trip to London, in which he conducted several of his tone poems and excerpts of his operas, and was present during a complete staging of Elektra by the BBC.
-The trip was a critical success and provided him and his wife with some much needed money.
+The trip was a critical success and provided him and his wife with some much-needed money.